 Skye’s kit is all about utility.
 Whether it be saving her allies with healing, or helping breach sites with flashes and stuns galore, Skye can seemingly do it all.
 There is no part of her kit that plays for herself — although when it comes down to it, she can be the selfish Agent you need in a clutch.

+Skye’s Guiding Light is arguably the strongest part of her kit.
+The sound cue on the trinket leaving Skye isn’t particularly loud, so it’s hard to track.
 On top of that, Skye has total control over when it detonates.
 This means she can use them unpredictably, finding tiny angles you wouldn’t be able to find as Phoenix or Breach to flash enemies.

 Her AOE Regrowth heal is also arguably stronger than Sage’s, although it has its drawbacks.
 It’s good to heal up a group of allies much more effectively than Sage.
 This makes it perfect for attacks, where players might take some splash damage on entry.
 However, for solo players, it’s a bit harder.

-Skye’s utility is honestly worth more than basically any gun in Valorant.
+Skye’s utility is worth more than basically any gun in Valorant.
 While all other Agents should focus on buying utility before firepower, with Skye, it’s a must.
 It’s worth taking the downgrade on weaponry to get full utility just because of how powerful it is.